 What about hazing?

-Rutgers University has a zero tolerance for hazing.
 Hazing is against the law in New Jersey.
-It is a violation of the Student Code of Conduct.
+It is a violation of the Rutgers University Student Code of Conduct.
 It is a policy violation for every recognized fraternity and sorority on our campus.
 Any chapter who violates this policy will be given due process and if found responsible may be subjected to organizational and/or individual sanctions and discipline.

-If you believe your son/daughter is the victim of hazing, we urge you to report your concerns immediately to the Office of Student Conduct at 848-932-9414 or click here to report
+If you believe your student is the victim of hazing, we urge you to report your concerns immediately to the Office of Student Conduct at 848-932-9414 or click here to report

-Who can my son/daughter talk to if they have a problem while they are a new member?
+Who can my student talk to if they have a problem while they are a new member?

-There are several people your son or daughter can speak with if they have problems or questions:
+There are several people your student can speak with if they have problems or questions:

 - Chapter Advisor (an adult advisor to the organization who is a member of the fraternity/sorority)